SSWConsulting/SSW.Rules.Content/rules/where-to-keep-your-design-files/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know the best source control for designers?
+title: Do you know where to keep your design files?
 guid: 77730639-c6a0-490a-8892-a96e56b25f7d
-uri: do-you-know-the-best-source-control-for-designers
+uri: where-to-keep-your-design-files
 created: 2014-03-03T04:11:03.0000000Z
 authors:
 - title: Rebecca Liu